Top Autism Schools in Indiana: A Guide for Parents

 Offers ASPIRE, a well-regarded inclusion program with a resource classroom for students with autism and learning differences.

-The ASPIRE program has received recognition for its commitment to supporting students with autism and learning differences in the educational setting.
+The ASPIRE program has received recognition for its commitment to supporting students with autism.
+It also aids those with learning differences in the educational setting.
 The program’s resource classroom offers a nurturing environment where students receive personalized support to improve their learning experience.
 This inclusive approach benefits the students involved and contributes to creating a more diverse and understanding school community.
-Through the ASPIRE program, students can access the tools and resources they need to excel academically and personally, making their educational journey positive and empowering.
+Through the ASPIRE program, students access the tools they need.
+These resources help them to excel academically and personally.
+This makes their educational journey positive and empowering.

 Holy Cross Central School – Indianapolis

 The ACE program is designed to cater to the unique cognitive and learning needs of students with autism.
 It is based on the TEACCH model, which emphasizes providing structure and utilizing visual learning techniques.
-By incorporating structured activities and visual supports, the ACE program creates an environment that fosters learning and development for students with autism.
-The program aims to empower students with evidence-based practices and personalized support, equipping them with the tools and strategies they need to thrive academically and socially.
+The ACE program creates an environment that fosters learning by incorporating structured activities.
+It also uses visual supports to aid development for students with autism.
+The program aims to empower students with evidence-based practices.
+It provides personalized support.
+This equips them with the tools and strategies they need to thrive academically and socially.

 - Contact Details: Holy Cross Website, Phone: 789-012-3456, Address: 303 Holy Cross Way, Indianapolis, IN